 There was a noteworthy year-over-year increase in directors’ satisfaction with their company’s IT strategy and IT risk mitigation approach4.
 More directors now believe their company’s approach very much contributes to, and is aligned with, setting overall company strategy as well as providing the board with adequate information for effective oversight.
 A greater percentage also believe that their company’s approach is supported by a sufficient understanding of IT at the board level.

 Cybersecurity breaches are at an all-time high.
 However, nearly half of directors have not discussed the company’s crisis response plan in the event of a breach and 67% have not discussed the company’s cybersecurity insurance coverage.4

-What can the board do to enhance the IT oversight role?
-Structured frameworks for IT professionals and management already exist; however, they are not designed with the board's oversight role in mind.
-To fill this void, PwC developed Directors and IT―What Works Best: A user-friendly board guide for effective information technology oversight, which introduces our IT Oversight Framework, to help boards figure out the most effective way to oversee IT at their companies.
+Efficient IT governance and cybersecurity oversight can be facilitated by a process that is designed with the board's oversight role in mind.
+To better guide boards on how to take an effective oversight role, PwC developed Directors and IT―What Works Best: A user-friendly board guide for effective information technology oversight, which introduces our IT Oversight Framework, to help boards figure out their responsibility and the most effective way to oversee IT at their companies.

-Learn what PwC has to say about IT Governance:
+Learn what PwC has to say about IT governance and cybersecurity:

 1 “The IP Commission Report: The Report of the Commission on the Theft of American Intellectual Property” May 2013